 Bank loans represent both secured and unsecured loans that are to be repaid by the borrower with interest on or before a fixed maturity date.
-The loan payments may be made monthly, semi-monthly, bi-weekly or weekly.
-The loan maturity dates commonly range between 1 to 5 years.
-The amortization period may be 1 to 5 years for personal loans and may be as long as 25 years for a residential mortgage.
+The loan payments may be made monthly, semi-monthly, bi-weekly or weekly, with loan maturity dates commonly ranging between one to five years.
+The amortization period may be one to five years for personal loans, and as long as 25 years for a residential mortgage.

-To obtain protection from the bank and avoid legal action for the recovery of a bank loan, contact a Faber Trustee to review your options and discuss a consumer proposal or personal bankruptcy debt restructuring plan that is appropriate for you.
+To avoid legal action and get protection from the bank, contact us today.
+We will review your options and discuss a consumer proposal or personal bankruptcy debt restructuring plan that is best for you.

 Thanks for the friendly, courteous service and atmosphere you provide.Gary